Taapsee Pannu: Success in Hindi films (2016–2020)

 She next played an ISRO scientist in the space drama Mission Mangal which was about India's first interplanetary expedition, Mars Orbiter Mission.
-Pannu liked the idea of a space film with several leading ladies in it.
-With a global collection of over ₹2.9 billion, Mission Mangal proved Pannu's biggest financial success.
+Pannu accepted a role in the film due to her appreciation of the idea of a space film with, "several leading ladies in it".
+With a global collection of over ₹2.9 billion, Mission Mangal proved to be one of Pannu's biggest financial successes.
 Her final film of the year was Tushar Hiranandani's biographical film Saand Ki Aankh, co-starring Bhumi Pednekar.
-Pannu portrayed the role of Prakashi Tomar who is one of the world's oldest sharpshooters for which she underwent three months of training in pistol shooting.
-Her role was well received with Anna M. M. Vetticad writing that both Pannu and Pednekar succeed in "delivering equally finely tuned, sensitive performances."
-Pannu and Pednekar received the Filmfare Critics Award for Best Actress.
+Pannu portrayed the role of Prakashi Tomar, one of the world's oldest sharpshooters for which she underwent three months of training in pistol shooting.
+Her role was well-received with Anna M. M. Vetticad writing that both Pannu and Pednekar succeed in "delivering equally finely tuned, sensitive performances".
+Pannu and Pednekar jointly received the Filmfare Award for Best Actress (Critics).

 Pannu's sole release of 2020 was Anubhav Sinha's social drama Thappad, where she played the role of Amrita, a home-maker who files for divorce after her husband slaps her.
 She said that the character's "righteousness, her maturity to handle every situation" made her suffocate.
-The film and Pannu's performance met with critical acclaim.
-Shubhra Gupta of The Indian Express noted that she "drives the film, but the effort she puts into her performance shows."
-Pannu was awarded with the Filmfare Award for Best Actress and received a Filmfare Critics Award for Best Actress nomination.
+The film and Pannu's performance met with widespread critical acclaim.
+Shubhra Gupta of The Indian Express noted that she "drives the film" but added that "the effort she puts into her performance shows".
+Pannu was awarded with the Filmfare Award for Best Actress and received her third nomination for the Filmfare Award for Best Actress (Critics).
+The film emerged as a moderate commercial success.